What is Amyotrophic Lateral Sclerosis?

 • Growth Factor Abnormalities: Growth factors help regulate cell growth.
 Changes in these factors could contribute to ALS.

-• Inflammatory Responses: Sometimes, the body’s immune response can cause damage to its own tissues, which might be a factor in ALS.
+• Inflammatory Responses: Sometimes, the body’s immune response can cause damage to its tissues, which might be a factor in ALS.